wojpo/wojpo/README.md

 ## About me:
 I am young, polish programmer.
 I mainly work in python, Nuxt and C#.
-I use nix btw ❤️<br/>
+I use nixOS btw ❤️<br/>